 I would be remiss if I did not include some paid efforts, especially for those just starting out.
 If you’re utilizing a medium like Facebook, I recommend boosting your blog posts for maximum exposure.
 To learn more about boosting, check out my blog last week.

-By having a solid website, blog, social media plan and doing SEO getting search engine optimizer services, you can not only increase SEO, but also maintain top of mind awareness and drive traffic to your website.
+By having a solid website, blog, social media plan and doing SEO, you can not only increase SEO, but also maintain top of mind awareness and drive traffic to your website.